My Quiet Kitchen

 How to Make Beyond Meatloaf

-One thing I really love about this recipe is that it's pretty much foolproof.
-It requires a few steps and takes about an hour-and-a-half from start to finish.
+One thing I really love about this recipe is that it's very beginner-friendly.
+It requires a few steps, but nothing difficult.

 3. Assemble in a loaf pan and bake.
 Voila!